barotto/IBMulator/README.md

 A 64bit Linux operating system with an OpenGL 3.3 video card.
 CPU wise, unfortunately, due to the lack of optimizations you need a good one.
 I have tested IBMulator only on my i7-2600@3.4GHz.
-Extrapolating from what I see I can assume the program can run on a 2GHz dual core processor.
+Extrapolating from what I see I think the program can run on a 2GHz dual core processor.
 Never tested the code on a 32bit o.s., maybe it will compile and run, maybe it won't.
 I didn't have the time to port to Windows, sorry.